astronomer/docs/astro/executors.md

     resource_requirements_override_example()
 ```

-When this DAG runs, it launches a Kubernetes Pod with exactly 0.5m of CPU and 1024Mi of memory as long as that infrastructure is available in your Deployment.
-Once the task finishes, the Pod terminates gracefully.
+When this DAG runs, it launches a Kubernetes Pod with exactly 0.5m of CPU and 1024Mi of memory, as long as that infrastructure is available in your Deployment.
+After the task finishes, the Pod terminates gracefully.

 ### Mount secret environment variables to worker Pods